 - Leaf blight is another problem that affects the betel plants.
 Simply snip away the infected leaf or stem.

 You can also grow betel leaf plant indoors to enjoy the look of its large and lush foliage while getting a fresh supply for the amazing Indian staple “Paan!”
 Just ensure that you keep it near any window that filters indirect light on the plant.

 Go with a small 6-8 inches pot, water the plant so that the growing medium stays a little moist always—however, avoid too much moisture.

 Within four to six months after planting, it’ll be ready for harvest.
 You can pick off the fresh aromatic leaves for various uses, like making the tremendous South Asian mouth freshener paan.
 Do make sure that you are not harvesting more than 1/4 plant at a time.
 Use a clean pair of scissors to take the leaves off.

 Betel Leaf Plant Medicinal Uses

-Betel leaf is a rare herb for rest of the world except Asia, though it has many medicinal benefits.
-Its leaves are especially helpful for clearing the bronchial passages, cough, and cold and for the female reproductive system.
-Click here and here to learn more about the medicinal uses of betel leaf plant.
+Betel leaf is a rare herb except in Asia, though it has many medicinal benefits.
+The leaves are especially helpful for clearing the bronchial passages, cough, and cold and for the female reproductive system.